twyle/flask-ec2-deployment/README.md

 ![](flask-ec2-cover.png)

 This project shows how to lauch a production grade application to AWS EC2.
+It is a simple flask application, with the following features:
+- ***A User Registration System.***
+- ***A User Authentication and Authorization System.***
+- ***A User Creation System.***
+- ***Uses the PostgresQL Database to store both users as well as authentication and authorization information.***
+- ***A logging system that logs to file and sends emails on critical errors.***
+- ***It is deployed to an AWS EC2 instance with gunicorn server and nginx as a proxy.***

-It is a simple flask application, with a single route that is used for test purposes.
-If you want to learn more about how it was developed, read [How to Deploy a Production Grade Flask application to an AWS EC2 Instance using GitHub Actions](https://medium.com/@lyle-okoth/how-to-deploy-a-production-grade-flask-application-to-an-aws-ec2-instance-using-github-actions-6241886b197) The are atleast five branches associated with the application:
+If you want to learn more about how it was developed, read ***[How to Deploy a Production Grade Flask application to an AWS EC2 Instance using GitHub Actions](https://medium.com/@lyle-okoth/how-to-deploy-a-production-grade-flask-application-to-an-aws-ec2-instance-using-github-actions-6241886b197)***.
+The are atleast five branches associated with the application:

 - **Features** - Used to create new features
 - **Development** - Where all the newly developed features are showcased
 - **Staging** - Used to test out the nwely developed features before being moved to production
 - **Release** - Holds all the code and assets related to the latest release
 - **Production** - Holds all the code that is currentlyin production.

-Still under development.
+The development workflow is pretty straight forward:

+- A new feature branch is created, to host the code for the new feature.
+- When this is pushed to GitHub, it triggers a workflow that does code quality checks as well as run unit tests, then tests that the application does run.
+- When the feature branch is merged into the development branch, the same code quality checks are run.
+In addition , the code is pushed to the development server and then the application is restarted with the changes.
+- The development branch is merged into the staging branch, following the same workflow, but the code is autodeployed to a staging server.
+- When a tag is pushed to GitHub, the staging branch is merged into the Release branch and a release is created.
+- When the rellease branch is merged into the production branch, the code is pushed to the production server and the production application restarted with the changes.

 <!-- Markdown link & img dfn's -->
 [wiki]: https://github.com/yourname/yourproject/wiki